 • Supporting stock management by keeping a close eye on stock levels to easily manage replenishment and keep track of your purchasing trends.

-• Improve decision making with ACETECH iNSIGHT which collects data to provide intelligent analysis of asset use, stock management and purchasing decisions.
+• Improve decision making with ACETECH Vehicle Intelligence which collects data to provide intelligent analysis of asset use, stock management and purchasing decisions.

 • Easily locate missing assets with the help of a location beacon and a proactive alert system, saving time and money.